BYLAWS of the

 3. Provide their names and mailing addresses to DNA.

-Membership in DNA begins as soon as the Membership requirements are met, and expires at the end of each calendar year, unless the Member pays annual dues for the following year on or before January 1 and meets the other qualifications for membership.
+Membership in DNA begins as soon as the Membership requirements are met and expires 1 year later on the anniversary date of joining the association, unless the Member renews his membership by his anniversary date for another year and meets the other qualifications for membership.

 Article III: DUES